 Everything seems to have “interactive” appended to it nowadays, is it another one of those buzzwords?

-There are plenty of stats out there that show how effective it is in communications (just have a look at these, check these stats out!).
+There are plenty of stats out there that show how effective it is in communications (just have a look at these, check these stats out in one of our recent blogs).

 Stats aside we have worked with interactive content for years now and can see first hand how it can transform conversations with buyers and turn them into customers.